LueptowK/Punchy/README.txt

-Test level footage as of early December: https://youtu.be/gNj2SkE29tU
+Test level footage as of early December 2018: https://youtu.be/gNj2SkE29tU Test footage from June 2019: https://youtu.be/_uWwX8D7_DQ

 This project uses Unity version 2018.3.7f1